List of the busiest airports in Australia

-This is a list of the busiest airports in Australia by passenger traffic and aircraft movements.
+This is a list of the busiest airports in Australia by passenger traffic, passenger movements and aircraft movements.

-At a glance
+Top 50 airports by revenue passenger traffic

+This is a list of the revenue passenger traffic by airport from 2023 to 2024, compiled by the Bureau of Infrastructure, Transport and Regional Economics.

+Note: data not available for Avalon Airport; regular public transport operations only.

-Top 10 airports by passenger movements 1985–86 to 2021–22
+Top 10 airports by passenger movements

 This is a list of the busiest airports in Australia by passenger movements (both inbound and outbound) compiled by the Bureau of Infrastructure, Transport and Regional Economics.
-All passenger numbers are listed in thousands.

-Note: Prior to the COVID-19 Pandemic, Darwin International Airport, Northern Territory was ranked 10.
+Note: Prior to the COVID-19 Pandemic, Darwin Airport ranked 10th.

-Top 10 airports by aircraft movements in 2000–2015 calendar years
+Top 10 airports by aircraft movements

-This is a list of the busiest airports in Australia by aircraft movements compiled by Airservices Australia.
-This list includes regular public transport operations and private operations.
+This is a list of the busiest airports in Australia by aircraft movements compiled by Airservices Australia, this list includes regular public transport operations and private operations.

-Top 50 airports by revenue passenger traffic in 2014–15

-This list shows revenue passenger traffic by airport.
-It is compiled from the Bureau of Infrastructure, Transport and Regional Economics.
-Note: data not available for Avalon Airport; regular public transport operations only.